famarting/mapek-framework/README.md

 anotherMapekLoop.port=9999
 ```

-There is a couple of example implementations to show the use of the actual api.
+There is a couple of example implementations in the samples folder.

 # Future plans